jackskj/protoc-gen-map/README.md

 Things usually aren't as simple.
 SQL statements often tend to be complex and lengthy, especially when projects grow in size and feature. protoc-gen-map helps manage those complexities.
 All that is required are the SQL statement and the corresponding proto messages

-Now Lets use a more coplex schema, one with has-one and has-many relationships.
+Now Lets use a more complex schema, one with has-one and has-many relationships.

 [![ComplexSchema](https://i.ibb.co/QQRpTCV/Complex-Schema.png)](https://i.ibb.co/QQRpTCV/Complex-Schema.png)